section-engineering-education/engineering-education/content/articles/image-classifier-using-transfer-learning-with-tensorflow/index.md

 ### Splitting the dataset into three sets
 After shuffling the dataset, split the dataset into three sets.
 Train set, validation set, and test set.

-- Train set
-It is used to train the model.
+- Train set: it is used to train the model.
 The model learns from this set.

-- Validation set
-It is used to fine-tune the model hyper-parameters so that we can have an optimized model.
+- Validation set: it is used to fine-tune the model hyper-parameters so that we can have an optimized model.

-- Test set
-It is used to assess the final model after training.
+- Test set: it is used to assess the final model after training.
 It checks if the model can make accurate predictions.

 We split the dataset using the following code: